Principled Guide to Sanctions Compliance Programmes

 - contractual provisions; and

-Sanctions compliance programmes typically include, at their most basic, a sanctions policy and, in some cases, a compliance manual (which may cover more than one area of financial crime risk).
-Sanctions policies typically include explanations of what sanctions are, why they are applicable to the business, why it is important to comply with them, what controls the business has put in place to ensure compliance, what the obligations of individual employees are and the consequences of failing to comply with the sanctions compliance programme.
-Processes underpinning the internal controls put in place are often set out in a separate compliance manual or procedures document, along with an appropriate internal reporting and governance structure and exceptions process.
+Sanctions compliance programmes typically include, at their most basic, a sanctions policy and, in some cases, a compliance manual (which may cover more than one area of financial crime risk) that sets out the processes underpinning the internal controls in place, along with an appropriate internal reporting and governance structure and exceptions process.

 Internal controls for any financial crime compliance programme must be able to adapt to ongoing changes and developments.
-This is particularly important in the context of sanctions where changes to legal regimes occur frequently, where new entities and individuals are designated by one or more regulators and where geopolitics frequently result in changes in focus by different governments across the world.
+This is particularly important in the context of sanctions where changes to legal regimes occur frequently (as has been seen throughout 2022 and 2023), where new entities and individuals are designated by one or more regulators and where geopolitics frequently result in changes in focus by different governments across the world.
 An effective sanctions compliance programme must be able to adapt to these evolutions and this should be built into the framework of the internal controls.

 Although there is generally no legal obligation within primary sanctions legislation to conduct sanctions screening, it is often the only practical way an organisation can ensure that it does not engage in conduct that would give rise to violations of sanctions.
 There are multiple screening tools available to organisations, some of which will no doubt be better suited to certain industries.
 However, what is important is that those responsible for the screening solution within an organisation understand why the tool was selected, how it operates, how it is calibrated to meet the needs of the organisation and its risk assessment, and how the underlying logic works.
 The effectiveness of sanctions screening tools, at both the customer and transaction levels, should be regularly tested to ensure it is operating within the parameters the organisation needs and expects.

-Having a screening tool working in isolation is unlikely to be effective and the importance of ensuring it is aligned to a risk assessment and due diligence requirements cannot be understated.
-An organisation’s risk assessment should inform how a screening solution is utilised, what is screened and when.
+Having a screening tool working in isolation is unlikely to be effective, and the importance of ensuring it is aligned to a risk assessment and due diligence requirements cannot be understated.
+An organisation’s risk assessment should inform how a screening solution is utilised and what is screened and when.

 An organisation could design the best sanctions compliance programme ever seen, but failing to train employees adequately, not only on the programme itself but on the rationale for having it (including legal and regulatory obligations), is a sure-fire way of ensuring the compliance programme fails.
 While technology no doubt plays a significant role in any compliance programme, the complexity of international sanctions and the need for various controls to work alongside and in conjunction with each other means that, often, a sanctions compliance programme is only as good as the people who implement it.